 Recognizing people’s strengths, promoting self-reliance, enhancing confidence and building on community resources are the building blocks that Nobody’s Perfect Inc. utilizes to establish indiviuals with special needs as successful employees and entrepreneurs.

-The Thrift Store was opened specifically to provide jobs for the people we serve who would like to work in a community based environment.
-We now have two separate thrift store suites in the same business plaza as our Day Program at 18911 E San Tan Boulevard, Queen Creek AZ 85142.
+The Queen Creek Thrift Stores were opened specifically to provide jobs for the people we serve who would like to work in a community based environment.
+We now have three separate thrift store suites in the same business plaza as our Day Program at 18911 E San Tan Boulevard, Queen Creek AZ 85142.
 The clerks who are assisting you have been or are being trained to make your visit both pleasant and professional.
-We appreciate your patience with our process and your support with your donations or purchase.
-These stores employ up to eight individuals daily.
-We have a work group that can pick up your items by appointment or donations may also be dropped off at the Nobody’s Perfect Snack Store inside Guthrie Mainstream Services at 6549 E University Drive, Mesa AZ 85205.
+We appreciate your patience with our process and your support with your donations or purchases.

-Thrift Store Hours are Sunday Through Saturday 8am to 4pm
+Queen Creek Thrift Store hours are Sunday through Saturday 8am to 3:45pm

 PICKUPS CAN BE ARRANGED by calling 480 -840-9351